Rychnov u Jablonce nad Nisou: Geography

 Rychnov u Jablonce nad Nisou is located about 4 km south of Jablonec nad Nisou.
 The northern part of the municipal territory with the town proper lies in the western tip of the Giant Mountains Foothills.
 The southern part lies in the Ještěd–Kozákov Ridge and includes the highest point of Rychnov u Jablonce nad Nisou, the hill Bienerthův vrch at 614 m above sea level.
-The Mohelka River flows through the town.
+The upper course of the Mohelka River flows through the town.

 History

 The first written mention of Rychnov is from 1361.
-It was probably founded by Cistercians from Mnichovo Hradiště in the 13th century.
+It was probably founded by the Cistercians from Mnichovo Hradiště in the 13th century.

 In 1856, the railway was built.
 It helped to the development of the region, from which Rychnov also benefited.

 During the German occupation of Czechoslovakia in 1944–1945, the Germans operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were hundreds of men, mostly Poles, but also Czechs, the French, etc.

+Demographics

+Transport

+The I/35 expressway (part of the European route E442) from Liberec to Turnov runs along the western municipal border.
+The I/65 road, which connects the I/35 with Jablonec nad Nisou, runs north of the town.

+Rychnov u Jablonce nad Nisou is located on the railway line Liberec–Pardubice.

 Sights

-Church of Saint Wenceslaus is the most valuable building in Rychnov u Jablonce nad Nisou.
+The most valuable building in the town is the Church of Saint Wenceslaus.
 The original wooden church building was as old as the town.
 The current church was built in the early Baroque style in 1704–1712.

 There is a town museum with expositions of concentration camp and local paintings.